SamueleGerminiani/usm-t/MANUAL.md

 1.  **Setup**: Creating the necessary directory structure and configuration files for the new miner.
 2.  **Data Flow Integration**: Developing "adaptors" to convert USM-T's standard data formats to and from the formats required by the new miner.
 3.  **Test Case Definition**: Creating a specific test case in an XML file to run the miner with a given dataset.
+Or adding a new miner in an existing text.

 ### 1.3.
 Prerequisites